magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-trim-input.md

 ## Result

-As a result, we have the text input field and the value of this input will be trimmed each time when it is changed.
+As a result, we have the text input field and the value of this input will be trimmed each time it is changed.

 ![TrimInput Input Example]({{ site.baseurl }}/common/images/widget/trimInput-widget-result.png)